Ellen Allien: Career

 After the minimalistic Sool in 2008, she released her fifth solo album, Dust, in 2010.

 Allien made a brief appearance in the 2009 electronic music documentary Speaking In Code.
 Then she worked on the music for the dance performance "Drama Per Musica", which has been premiered in Paris in March 2011 under the direction of Alexandre Roccoli and Sevérine Rième.
-The accompanying album "LISm" was released in 2013 and, like her DJ sets, unites different musical styles into a homogenous whole.

-Also the successor "Nost" sets on variety, however within the electronic spectrum.
-Thus she returns to her technoid underground roots and stays true to her dancefloor principles after about three decades.
+An accompanying album "LISm" was released in 2013.
+It has been described as a homogeneous mix of various genres, akin to her DJ sets.
+Her next album "Nost" also sets on variety, but only within the electronic spectrum.
+In 2019 Ellen Allien launched her UFO Inc. label with her "UFO" acid techno EP.